dmnavarro/bring-your-own-data-labs/labs/03_interactive_sql_queries/README.md

 This is useful in joins because it creates tables from join query results in one step, without repeatedly querying raw data sets.
 In this section we walk through how create a table from join query (or any query) results and store it in S3.

+> &#128161; CTAS statements help reduce cost and improve performance by allowing users to run queries on smaller tables constructed from larger tables.

 1. Open the [AWS Management Console for Athena](https://console.aws.amazon.com/athena/home) and make sure you are on the same AWS Region.